Bruce the Spruce

 POSITION SUMMARY

 Education interns assist the Education Specialist, help facilitate activities, help maintain a safe classroom, and work closely with children and visitors of all ages.
-Paid Spring Semester education interns will lead guided programs for field trip groups, assist with outreach events, lead 2 weekend story times, assist with special events/programs, conduct gallery surveys and observations, and facilitate gallery touch tables.
-This is a part-time internship requiring a total of 120 hours over the duration of the spring semester.
+Paid Summer education interns will assist with museum summer camps, lead weekend story times, lead guided programs for visiting summer field trip groups (YMCA, Parks & Rec groups, summer school, etc.), and facilitate Investigation Stations in gallery.
+This is a part-time internship requiring a total of 120 hours over the duration of the summer.
+The overall length of the internship is flexible but will typically last between 6-12 weeks.

 POSITION DUTIES AND RESPONSIBILITIES